misterbuckley/doomsday-rule/README.md

 ## Graphical interface

 A simple Tkinter GUI is provided in `doomsday_gui.py`.
 Run `python doomsday_gui.py` and use the weekday buttons to make your guess, or press **Skip** or **Give Up**.
 The interface keeps a running tally of correct and incorrect answers.
+A **Hint** button reveals the century's doomsday on the first click and the year's doomsday on the second.